 While Mindy receives 75 birthday salutations on her wall, no one clicks the link.
 She never finds out if people gave or not, nor do her Facebook friends.
 In anonymity, her well-wishing friends and family members keep scrolling beyond the donation link.

 The nonprofit appreciates Mindy’s shout-out, but they never receive a donation toward their cause.
-This is because direct donation appeals on Facebook simply don’t work as well as Facebook fundraisers.
+This is because direct donation appeals on Facebook simply don’t work as well as Facebook challenges.

 The reasons why are simple:

-As a nonprofit, you shouldn’t fight Facebook fundraisers.
+As a nonprofit, you shouldn’t fight Facebook challenges.
 We know that they can be confusing, but that’s what the rest of this guide is here for.

 This guide is written for you— the nonprofit.
 However, while you’re not going to be creating Facebook fundraisers on behalf of your supporters, it’s still important to have a general understanding of the steps that they would take to create a fundraiser.
 This empowers you to market the opportunity to give back and even assist your fundraisers if they run into a snag.

 With that in mind, let’s cover the basics of creating a Facebook fundraiser.
-First, understand that there are two general “pathways” leading to Facebook fundraisers:
+First, understand that there are three general “pathways” leading to Facebook fundraisers:

 Regardless of the occasion, your fundraisers will then follow a prescribed set of steps: